 On December 18, 2020, the Holding Foreign Companies Accountable Act, or the HFCA Act, was enacted.
 In essence, the HFCA Act requires the SEC to prohibit securities of any foreign companies from being listed on U.S. securities exchanges or traded "over-the-counter" if a company retains a foreign accounting firm that cannot be inspected by the PCAOB for three consecutive years, beginning in 2021.
 On June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act, which, if enacted, would reduce the time period from three to two consecutive years.
 On September 22, 2021, the PCAOB adopted a final rule implementing the HFCA Act.
 On December 2, 2021, the SEC issued amendments to finalize the interim final rules previously adopted in March 2021 to implement the submission and disclosure requirements in the HFCA Act.
 Since all of the business operations are conducted in China, there is a risk that our auditor cannot be inspected by the PCAOB completely because of a position taken by the Chinese authorities.
 On December 16, 2021, the PCAOB issued a report relaying to the SEC its determinations that the board is unable to inspect or investigate completely registered public accounting firms in mainland China and Hong Kong due to positions taken by Chinese authorities.
-Our independent registered public accounting firms, TPS Thayer, LLC, is based in the United States and it is not subject to such determinations announced by the PCAOB on December 16, 2021.
+On August 26, 2022, the PCAOB signed a Statement of Protocol with the CSRC and the Ministry of Finance of the PRC, taking the first step toward opening access for the PCAOB to inspect and investigate registered public accounting firms headquartered in mainland China and Hong Kong.
+The Statement of Protocol gives the PCAOB sole discretion to select the firms, audit engagements and potential violations it inspects and investigates and put in place procedures for PCAOB inspectors and investigators to view complete audit work papers with all information included and for the PCAOB to retain information as needed.
+In addition, the Statement of Protocol grants the PCAOB direct access to interview and take testimony from all personnel associated with the audits the PCAOB inspects or investigates.
+While significant, the Statement of Protocol is only a first step.
+Uncertainties still exist as to whether and how this new Statement of Protocol will be implemented.
+Our independent registered public accounting firm, TPS Thayer, LLC, is based in the United States and it is not subject to such determinations announced by the PCAOB on December 16, 2021.
 However, if it is determined in the future that the PCAOB is unable to inspect or investigate our auditor completely, or if our future audit reports are prepared by auditors that are not completely inspected by the PCAOB, our ordinary shares may be delisted or trading in our ordinary shares may be prohibited under the HFCA Act.
 See "Risk Factors-Risks Related to the Business and Industry-We could be delisted if it is determined that the Public Company Accounting Oversight Board is unable to inspect or investigate our auditor completely."